Step 1: Patents

 (2) It is not sufficient for the invention to be novel.
 It must also differ significantly from what was known when the patent application was submitted.
 This is usually known as the requirement for "inventiveness".

 (3) There are a number of formal requirements concerning the layout of a patent application.
 It must include a number of sections.
 In addition to a clear description, the patent application must contain patent claims, a summary and (frequently) drawings.
 These sections are also published by the patent authority when a patent is subsequently granted.
-The reason why there is a requirement for clarity is that one of the aims of patent law is to encourage inventors to share their technical solutions with the rest of society.
-By doing this, the inventor will contribute to technical development.
+One of the aims of patent law is to encourage inventors to share their inventions with the rest of society.
+This is the reason to why there is a requirement for clarity.
+By sharing the invention, the inventor will contribute to technical development.
 Patents and some patent applications are public and patent registers are therefore a fantastic source of technical information.
-Have a look through the Swedish Patent Database (link) or Espacenet (link).
+Have a look through the Swedish Patent Database or Espacenet.
 A patent claim is specific information concerning what the applicant is seeking protection for.
 As will become apparent later (see 1.6 below), patent claims are the most important aspect of a patent that has been granted.

 1.3 Who can obtain a patent?